 Bear in mind too that some planning stipulations may make your project ineligible for a VAT reclaim, especially if there are restrictions on use or occupancy.
 The point is that the finished result must be a home for yourself and/or your family, and HMRC will likely want to see evidence of this.

-Usually, VAT claims are made by VAT-registered businesses by sending a VAT return.
-However, in this scenario you’ll need to complete either:
+VAT claims are usually made by VAT-registered businesses by sending a VAT return, but in this scenario you can use the dedicated online service.

 You’ll need to submit evidence which supports your VAT claim for your new-build property, and these should be the original documents.
 They should also be addressed to you, so include an explanation for any that aren’t.

-You will need to submit your VAT claim to HMRC within three months of getting your completion certificate.
+You will need to submit your VAT claim to HMRC within six months of getting your completion certificate.

 Usually you can reclaim VAT on: